SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.Categories/Documentation/Core Concepts.md

 - `Name` (string) - Name of the category
 - `Scope` (ApiObjectReference<Scope>) - The scope this category belongs to
 - `ParentCategory` (ApiObjectReference<Category>?) - Reference to parent category (null for root categories)
-- `RootCategory` (ApiObjectReference<Category>) - Reference to the top-level category in the hierarchy
 - `IsRootCategory` (bool) - Whether this is a root category (has no parent)

 **Key Methods:**